-(a) Generally.
+- (a) Generally.
 A Family may apply for an extension by notifying the BHA in writing that they require more time to search for an Apartment.
 The BHA shall use its discretion to grant a Family requesting an extension of their Voucher term.
 The BHA will not grant a Voucher extension after the initial Voucher term expires.
-The BHA will give the Family written notice of an extension and the new expiration date by using the Agency Determination Form.

-- (b) Circumstances for extension.
+The BHA will give the Family written notice of an extension and the new expiration date by using the Agency Determination Form. - (b) Circumstances for extension.
 The BHA may grant extensions under each of the following non-exhaustive list of categories as circumstances warrant: - (1) The Voucher Holder was not able to actively search for housing due to extenuating circumstances beyond the control of the Voucher Holder (such as fire, flood, or other natural disaster, or death in the Family that required that the Voucher Holder travel out of the state).
 If these circumstances are verified, the BHA will extend the Voucher term for the number of days that the Voucher Holder was unable to actively search for housing; - (2) A Voucher Holder suffered from severe medical difficulties, an unexpected illness or hospitalization (including entering a rehabilitation program).
 If these circumstances are verified, the BHA will extend the Voucher term for as many days as an Applicant was hospitalized, in a rehabilitation center, or incapacitated due to illness; - (3) The Family needs and requests an extension of the initial Voucher term as a Reasonable Accommodation for an individual with a disability or handicap as defined under applicable federal or state law.
 Under these circumstances, the BHA may extend the Voucher term for a reasonable number of days, as determined by the BHA. - (4) If the Voucher Holder was not able to actively search for housing due to incident(s) of Domestic Violence, Dating Violence, Stalking, or Sexual Assault.
-Under these circumstances, the BHA will extend the Voucher term for a number of days equal to the amount of time the Voucher Holder was not able to search for housing. - (c) Pending discrimination action.
-In cases of alleged discrimination in which the Family has filed a complaint with HUD, MCAD, or a municipality's Fair Housing Commission, or has filed a discrimination complaint in court, the BHA will extend the Family's Voucher for an additional one hundred and eighty (180) days pending resolution of the matter or a finding of probable cause.
+Under these circumstances, the BHA will extend the Voucher term for a number of days equal to the amount of time the Voucher Holder was not able to search for housing. - (5) If the Voucher Holder has a change in family composition that effects the size of the Voucher.
+The BHA may extend the term of the voucher at its discretion. - (c) Pending discrimination action.
+In cases of alleged discrimination in which the Family has filed a complaint with HUD, MCAD, or a municipality's Fair Housing Commission, or has filed a discrimination complaint in court, the BHA will extend the Family's

+Voucher for an additional one hundred and eighty (180) days pending resolution of the matter or a finding of probable cause.